How to Create AWS CDK Lambda Functions? 4 Easy Steps

 Conclusion

-As you collect and manage your data in RabbitMQ and across several applications and databases in your business, it is important to consolidate it for a complete performance analysis of your business.
-However, it is a time-consuming and resource-intensive task to monitor the Data Connectors continuously.
-To achieve this efficiently, you need to assign a portion of your engineering bandwidth to Integrate data from all sources, Clean & Transform it, and finally, Load it to a Cloud Data Warehouse, BI Tool, or a destination of your choice for further Business Analytics.
-All of these challenges can be comfortably solved by a Cloud-based ETL tool such as Hevo Data.
+As you collect and manage data across several applications in your business, it is important to consolidate them for a complete performance analysis.
+However, it may be a time-consuming and resource-intensive task to monitor your databases and connectors continuously.
+To achieve this efficiently, you can turn to cloud-based ETL tools such as Hevo Data.

 If you are using AWS products such as Amazon S3 & Amazon Redshift and searching for a no-fuss alternative to Manual Data Integration, then Hevo can effortlessly automate this for you.
-Hevo, with its strong integration with 100+ sources and BI tools(Including 40+ Free Sources), allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.
+Hevo allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.

 Share your experience of creating and deploying AWS CDK Lambda functions!
 Let us know in the comments section below!